flashbots/flashbots-docs/docs/flashbots-auction/advanced/gas-fee-refunds.md

 ## Who receives refunds

-The refund recipient is the signer used on the `eth_sendBundle`, `mev_sendBundle`, or `eth_sendPrivateTransaction` request.
+By default, the refund recipient is the signer used on the `eth_sendBundle`, `mev_sendBundle`, or `eth_sendPrivateTransaction` request.
+You can delegate your recipient to a different address using the `flashbots_setFeeRefundRecipient` API.

 ## How to track refunds

 Refunds are tracked from a start date of July 8, 2024.
-Via an upcoming API, users will be able to:
-* View unclaimed refund amounts
-* Delegate refunds to an Ethereum account other than their signing key address.
+Users will be able to view refund amounts via an upcoming API.